07jasjeet/typesafe-datastore/README.md

   Why TypeSafe-DataStore?
   1. Proto-DataStore is complex, requires plugins and simply overkill for SharedPreferences.
 Prefer using Room if performance comes into play.
   2. If one is already using Preferences DataStore but wants type-safety, migrating to Proto-DataStore would be a lot of pain in a live app since Proto-DataStore uses Protocol Buffers under the hood.
 Whereas, this implementation, provides flexibility and easy of migration on a live app.
+  3. Apart from type-safety, various migration functions have been provided to migrate data inside data-store in a type-safe way.

 ## Basic Usage